ttalvitie/browservice/README.md

 **WARNING**: Browservice does not support encrypted connections between the Browservice proxy and the client browser.
 Therefore, these connections should always be made over a completely trusted/isolated network (or over a secure tunnel).

 **WARNING**: The trust between the client and the proxy server has to be mutual, as the client controls a web browser process running on the proxy server.
-For example, the client can use the `file://` protocol to read files on the proxy server that are accessible to the user running `browservice`.
+Even though the `file://` protocol for reading files on the proxy server has been blocked by default, there are probably other ways to for the client to access files and other resources that are available to the user running `browservice`.

 **WARNING**: The AppImage or the prebuilt binary directory on Windows (including the embedded Chromium browser) does not update itself.
 The security updates of your Linux distribution do not update the libraries bundled in the AppImage.
 To keep the browser up to date, you should periodically install the newest release of Browservice.